2026-05-16 · research · lwIP 2.2.1 audit series · part 1 of 13

 src/core/ipv4/ip4_addr.c

-The only piece we substitute is the transport: altcp_posix.c implements the half-dozen altcp_* entry points smtp.c calls (altcp_tcp_new_ip_type, altcp_connect, altcp_write, altcp_close, the callback-arg accessors) on top of plain POSIX sockets.
-From smtp.c's perspective the API contract is identical to the real altcp_tcp.c — a pcb gets allocated, connect resolves, recv callbacks fire on incoming pbufs, sent callbacks fire after the kernel acks.
+The only substituted piece is the transport. altcp_posix.c implements the half-dozen altcp_* entry points smtp.c calls (altcp_tcp_new_ip_type, altcp_connect, altcp_write, altcp_close, the callback-arg accessors) on top of plain POSIX sockets.
+From smtp.c's perspective, the API contract matches the real altcp_tcp.c.
+A pcb gets allocated. connect resolves. recv callbacks fire on incoming pbufs. sent callbacks fire after the kernel acks.
 The vulnerable parser runs through the real pbuf_* functions, against the real struct smtp_session allocated by the real mem_malloc().
 The corrupted state machine is the real one.

 Two design decisions in the shim matter for exploitation:

-sent()is deferred, not synchronous.
-Real lwIP TCP firessentfrom an interrupt or timer tick, not inline insidealtcp_write.
+sent()is deferred.
+Real lwIP TCP firessentfrom an interrupt or timer tick.
 Our first cut called it inline and immediately deadlocked into an infinite EHLO loop, becausesmtp_processcallsaltcp_writebefore it advancess->stateand freess->p.
 A synchronoussent()re-entered the state machine with stale fields and walked the wrong case branch forever.
 Deferring the callback to the next pump iteration matches real lwIP timing.pwn()is pinned at0x500000via-Wl,--section-start=.pwn=0x500000.
-The payload encodes the function-pointer overwrite as 8 raw bytes; if any of those bytes happens to be0x0dor0x0a,pbuf_memfindterminates the AUTH line early and the overflow length collapses.
-Pinning the address at0x500000guarantees the bytes are00 00 50 00 00 00 00 00— no CR, no LF, no surprises across rebuilds.
+The payload encodes the function-pointer overwrite as 8 raw bytes.
+If any byte is0x0dor0x0a,pbuf_memfindterminates the AUTH line early and the overflow length collapses.
+Pinning the address at0x500000guarantees the bytes are00 00 50 00 00 00 00 00.
+No CR.
+No LF.
+No rebuild drift.

 The malicious server is a thirty-line Python script.
 It runs the victim binary with --print-payload to dump the exact 346-byte AUTH-line payload (computed by offsetof() against a layout twin of struct smtp_session), then accepts the SMTP connection and feeds the bytes back as a normal-looking EHLO multiline: